learn-co-curriculum/first-mile-assignment-requirements/README.md

-# First Mile Assignment Requirements
+# First Mile Assignments Requirement

 In order to meet First Mile requirements and remain with the cohort, you will need to complete all First Mile assignments.